Hidlden/LethalFuzz/README.md

 - Football: Adds Football from mazingDOG Comics as an entity, she wants to play Simon Says. just do as she says.
 - RandomMoonFX: Randomize the moon every day upon using the ship's lever.
 Compatible with LethalLevelLoader.
 - LandMineFartReverb: They say you fart up to three hours after you die.
 Better go out with a big one.
-- CoilHeadStare: Makes the Coil Head slowly turn and face you even while you are looking directly at it.
-Reminding you that it only needs you to falter for a single moment.
-Extra feature: Coil Head spring bounces when hit with a shovel.
 - MyLeg: Replaces the DieFromFallDamageSFX with a hard hit followed by the 'My Leg' guy from Spongebob.
 - MoreScreams: This modification allows you to hear players' voices for 2 seconds (adjustable) after they die.
 - ImmortalSnail: Adds the legendary Immortal Snail as an enemy.